-The lower sliding element shall consist of a filled or unfilled PTFE sheet with a minimum thickness of $\frac{3}{32}$ inch vulcanized to a be capable of resisting bending stresses to which the sliding surface stainless steel substrate.
+The lower sliding element shall consist of a filled or unfilled PTFE sheet with a minimum thickness of 3/32 inch, vulcanized to a stainless steel substrate.
 The stainless steel substrate shall be capable of resisting bending stresses to which the sliding surface may be subjected.
 The other side of the substrate material shall be vulcanized to an elastomeric pad as described in subsection 512.03 and as shown on the plans.
 The stainless steel substrate material shall have a thickness as shown on the plans or shall have sufficient tensile strength to restrain the elastomeric pads.

 512.05 Type III Bearing Device.
 The manufacturer of Type III bearings shall be preapproved and listed in the Contract.
 Type III Bearing Devices are designed as Pot type or Disc type.
 Bearing devices shall be fabricated as fixed, guided expansion, or non-guided expansion bearings as designated in the Contract.
 Bearings shall satisfactorily provide for thermal expansion and contraction, rotation, camber changes, and creep and shrinkage of the structural members they support.
 Bearings shall be designed and fabricated so that they can be readily inspected and easily removed and replaced during the service life of the bridge.
-This shall include provisions to allow removal and replacement of all components of the bearing device, excluding sole plates, by lifting the superstructure no more than 1⁄4 inch.
+This shall include provisions to allow removal and replacement of all components of the bearing device, excluding sole plates, by lifting the superstructure no more than 1/4 inch.
 The static coefficient of friction shall be determined based on the force required to cause first movement under the vertical load applied during the test.
-The operating coefficient of static friction or sliding friction between the stainless steel and the PTFE sheet, when subjected to a 3500 psi load, shall not exceed 0.03.
+The operating coefficient of static friction or sliding friction between the stainless steel and the PTFE sheet, when subjected to a 3,500 psi load, shall not exceed 0.03.